ahmetb/coffeelog/docs/set-up-continuous-build.md

 Since we use [Deployment
 contoller](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)
-on Kubernetes, this operation will be a rolling deployment and if anything fails (e.g. image build that happens asynchronously can fail), existing instances will keep running
+on Kubernetes, the deployment operation will be a rollingu update and if anything fails (e.g. image build that happens asynchronously can fail), existing instances will keep running.